RCRamsey/exploring_urban_env/README.md

 Create new branch to take current working index.html and make points of interest (bridges/tunnels) appear.
 Command utilized:
 - **git checkout -b showPoints**

 Within Index.html set all bridge and tunnel data to the same styling options for initial mark up.
-Use Leaflet's pointToLayer to return circlemarkers using the styling options given as constant variable earlier in code.
+Use Leaflet's pointToLayer to return circlemarkers using the styling options given as constant variables earlier in code.

+Am now able to hover over the various Bridges and Tunnels of King County (all listed for entire county) with particular interest in those located within the Seattle Urban Area.
+Tooltip provides the information necessary to determine who the owner is of each bridge/tunnel and therefore who is responsible for its upkeep.